AsmitPanigrahi/Foodies-F-B/README.md

 - **Frontend:** Deployed on Vercel.
 - **Backend:** Deployed on Render.
 Note that Render may take some time to connect, with an initial startup time ranging from 30 to 60 seconds.

+## Presentation Files

+- **Foodies-Food-Delivery.pptx**: A PowerPoint presentation detailing the food delivery service.
+- **Foodies.docx**: A document providing additional information about the food delivery service.

 ## Website Images

 ### All Restaurants